 The most detailed document in the series is the Work Instruction.
 This is arguably where the rubber meets the road, particularly in this manufacturing-focused use case.
 Work instructions provide the finest granularity of HOW to perform every task, typically deployed in a step by step fashion to the shop floor.

 Work instructions are distinct in their ability to directly impact, for better or worse, the final product delivered to your customers.
 This customer impact is unique to work Instructions, mainly because processes and procedures likely have more internal and strategic consequences.

 Given the unique ability of Work Instructions to directly impact customers and their broad, plant-wide usage, we’ll now focus on some simple guidelines for deploying them in your facility.
 Implementing work instructions using these key points will provide increased value for your customer by helping you deliver better quality, more cost-effectively.

 It goes without saying that implementing work instructions in a way that does not follow these guidelines will fail to recognize these benefits.
 You’ll likely notice a theme in the benefits listed below every guideline here.

 Work instructions done well are simply easier when it comes to doing everything.
 From creation to management and deployment to accessibility, defining and prioritizing work instructions in your organization’s documentation hierarchy is critical and will provide value and ROI to your shop floor and customers.

-Now that you know what a Work Instruction is, see how in 5 Steps to Build Effective Work Instructions.
+Now that you know what a Work Instruction is, see 5 Steps to Build Effective Work Instructions.